 York University

-Located in what was once a remote corner of Toronto, York is now well connected to the city with the opening of two subway stations right on campus.
+Located in what was once a remote corner of Toronto, York is well-connected to the city with two subway stations right on campus.
 With a student body numbering almost 55,000, it’s one of North America’s largest schools.
 York attracts students to its renowned programs in business, law, science and fine arts.
 Its 11 faculties offer nearly 5,400 courses, and there are more than 350 student clubs and organizations.
 “At York University, students receive a unique and high-quality learning experience offered by leading scholars in their fields who are catalyzing innovation in pedagogy and research.
 With a rich array of work-integrated learning activities, including co-ops and internships, we are preparing our graduates to be career-ready in a rapidly evolving labour force,” says president Rhonda Lenton.
 The campus continues to expand.
-The Schulich School of Business opened a new graduate research building in 2019.
 A major renovation to York Lions Stadium, including a new field and a seasonal dome, has transformed the existing structure for year-round, multi-purpose use.
+The new Taihua Wang Sciences Student Success Centre opened in 2025 for faculty of science students.
 Glendon, York’s bilingual liberal arts campus, offers small classes and is closer to downtown.
-A new campus in Markham opened last fall, as well as the Joan Goldfarb Visual Arts Study Centre, a research, display and storage facility that serves as a hub for art presentations, performances and workshops.
+A new campus in Markham has programs in technology, finance, artificial intelligence, entrepreneurship and management.
+The Joan Goldfarb Visual Arts Study Centre is a research, display and storage facility that serves as a hub for art presentations, performances and workshops.

 Quick facts